-Mike Schulman Reply-To: To: cen-all <cen-all@google.com>

-Mon, Aug 7, 2017 at 5:20 PM
+Mike Schulman <mschulman@google.com> Reply-To: mschulman@google.com To: cen-all <cen-all@google.com> Mon, Aug 7, 2017 at 5:20 PM

-Hi
+Hi a

 I actually drafted this email out last week around encouraging folks to come take part in the Ads Diversity and Inclusion Week coming up in 7 days!
 I still plan to encourage participation so hold tight.
 That said a lot has happened between last Friday and today.